 - Be a US citizen or eligible noncitizen of the United States. - Be a permanent resident of any state except the following: Alabama, Arkansas, D.C., Delaware, Georgia, Maryland, Minnesota, New Hampshire, New Mexico, Rhode Island or Wisconsin; GGU is not authorized to offer online education to students who reside in these states.
-Therefore, GGU is not able to offer federal financial aid and/or GGU scholarships, grants or discounts to students who reside in these states. - Have earned a high school diploma, GED or state certificate, or have completed homeschooling at the secondary level as defined by state law. - Be admitted (excluding provisional admission) and matriculated in a degree program at GGU; certificate programs and open enrollment status are ineligible. - Be enrolled in courses with at least half-time enrollment status at GGU per trimester (minimum 15-week period), with the following exception: Eligible undergraduate students may receive the Federal Pell Grant with less than half-time enrollment status; if repeating a course (that the student previously passed) in order to earn a better grade, the student's first repeat attempt only may be included in the enrollment status calculation. - Maintain satisfactory academic progress (SAP) as required by the financial aid policy. - Not be in default on a federal student loan or owe a federal grant overpayment. - Disclose to the Financial Aid Office that you plan to receive financial aid at another institution at the same time. - Males must be able to provide proof of registration with the Selective Service upon request.
+Therefore, GGU is not able to offer federal financial aid and/or GGU scholarships, grants or discounts to students who reside in these states. - Have earned a high school diploma, GED or state certificate, or have completed homeschooling at the secondary level as defined by state law. - Be admitted (excluding provisional admission) and matriculated in a degree program at GGU; certificate programs and open enrollment status are ineligible. - Be enrolled in courses with at least half-time enrollment status at GGU per trimester (minimum 15-week period), with the following exception: Eligible undergraduate students may receive the Federal Pell Grant with less than half-time enrollment status; if repeating a course (that the student previously passed) in order to earn a better grade, the student's first repeat attempt only may be included in the enrollment status calculation. - Be registered to earn a letter grade or credit in each course; Audit statuses are not eligible for financial aid. - Maintain satisfactory academic progress (SAP) as required by the financial aid policy. - Not be in default on a federal student loan or owe a federal grant overpayment. - Disclose to the Financial Aid Office if you plan to receive financial aid at another institution at the same time. - Males must be able to provide proof of registration with the Selective Service upon request.
 Registration with Selective Service must have occurred between the ages of 18 and 25.